-- (1) Status of Overseas Trade and Investment by the Respondent Companies - a) Major Countries and Regions for Overseas Trade and Investment
+- (1) Status of Overseas Trade and Investment by the Respondent Companies - a) Major Countries and Regions for Overseas Trade and Investment b) Types of Overseas Trade and Investment

 The respondent companies are engaged in trade and make investments in Asia more than other regions.
 Nearly 90% of the respondent companies are involved in trade or investments in China, and 50% or more of them belong to the manufacturing sector.
 South Korea, Thailand, and Taiwan are also major partners in Asia.